-Although there is some debate as to whether certain foods, such as honey, fit into a vegan diet, if you are cooking for other vegans, it is best to err on the side of caution and avoid these foods.
-Most vegans extend the definition of veganism to go beyond just food and will also avoid the use of all personal and household products tested on animals, and avoid purchasing and using all animal-derived, non-food products, such as leather, fur, and wool.
+Although there is some debate as to whether certain foods, such as honey, fit into a vegan diet, if you are cooking for other vegans, it is best to err on the side of caution and avoid these foods or ask your guests.
+Most vegans extend the definition of veganism to go beyond just food.
+Vegans will also likely avoid the use of all personal and household products tested on animals and avoid purchasing and using all animal-derived, non-food products, such as leather, fur, and wool.
 There is some debate as to whether second-hand animal products, such as a leather jacket from a thrift store, can be included in a cruelty-free vegan lifestyle or not.

 What Do Vegans Eat?

 This is perhaps the most common question about veganism.
-A vegan diet includes all grains, beans, legumes, vegetables and fruits, and the nearly infinite number of foods made by combining them.
+A vegan diet includes all grains, beans, legumes, vegetables, fruits, and the nearly infinite number of foods made by combining them.

-In addition, many vegan versions of familiar foods are available, so you can eat vegan hot dogs, ice cream, cheese, non-dairy yogurt and vegan mayonnaise along with the more familiar veggie burgers and other meat substitute products.
-Many foods are associated with veganism, such as soy milk, non-dairy milk substitutes, and tofu, but many non-vegans also enjoy tofu.
+In addition, many vegan versions of familiar foods are available, so vegans can eat vegan hot dogs, ice cream, cheese, non-dairy yogurt, and vegan mayonnaise along with the more familiar veggie burgers and other meat substitute products like vegan chicken recipes.
+Many foods are associated with veganism, such as soy milk, non-dairy milk substitutes, and tofu.
 You certainly don't have to like tofu in order to eat vegan and you can enjoy any of these foods without being vegan.

-Some people easily go from eating meat to vegan right away, while others struggle with their new commitment, or choose to go vegetarian first and then slowly omit eggs and dairy.
+Some people easily go from eating meat to vegan right away, while others struggle with their new commitment.
+Others may choose to go vegetarian first and then slowly omit eggs and dairy.
 There's no right or wrong way to do it, but you may want to learn about what's worked for other people.
-However you do it, keep your goals in mind and remember why you are choosing to adopt a vegan diet.
+Whatever way you do it, keep your goals in mind and remember why you are choosing to adopt a vegan diet.